 Collection Study Center

 Community Access | With the Collection Study Center, we have seen heightened community access and utilization of the collection.
 Previously this type of outreach was restricted to class groups as we lacked the infrastructure to promote our shared resource more fully.
 Currently we open the CSC by appointment only, but as the program grows, it may be possible to staff the collections area to maintain regular hours, providing access to the collection and student-curated exhibitions.

-Faculty Partners | Additionally, the curatorial team have implemented a series of orientation workshops geared to campus faculty partners.The goal of these orientations have been to help faculty find ways to utilized collection access to support their curricula and teaching goals.
-We’ve already heard from many departments on campus about their enthusiasm for adapting object-based learning strategies into their pedagogy.
+Faculty Partners | Additionally, the curatorial team welcomes orientation workshops geared to campus faculty partners.The goal of these orientations is to help faculty find ways to utilize collection access to support their curricula and teaching goals.
+Many departments on campus have voiced their enthusiasm for adapting object-based learning strategies into their pedagogy.

 LOCATION | The Jordan Schnitzer Museum of Art WSU is located in the Crimson Cube (on Wilson Road across from Martin Stadium and the CUB) on the WSU Pullman campus.
 For more information please contact the museum at 509-335-1910.
 The museum is currently open Tuesday through Saturday from 10 AM to 4 PM, and closed Sunday and Monday.